mwangdakota/pages-uswds-jekyll/pages/about.md

 <div class="usa-section usa-content usa-grid">
 <div class="usa-width-one-whole" markdown="1">

-# About NSF
+# About America's Seed Fund powered by NSF

-America’s Seed Fund is a program within the <a href="https://www.nsf.gov/" target="_blank">National Science Foundation</a> and housed within the <a href="https://www.nsf.gov/div/index.jsp?div=IIP" target="_blank">Division of Industrial Innovation and Partnerships</a> within the Directorate of Engineering.
+America’s Seed Fund is a program within the <a href="https://www.nsf.gov/" target="_blank">National Science Foundation</a> and housed within the <a href="https://www.nsf.gov/div/index.jsp?div=IIP" target="_blank">Division of Industrial Innovation and Partnerships</a> within the Directorate for Engineering.
 NSF is a federal agency that supports research and education across all fields of science and engineering, currently with an $8.5 billion budget.
    <p>Through the merit review process, NSF funds the most innovative ideas in science and engineering.
 Notable NSF-supported advances include LASIK eye surgery, Doppler radar, the Internet, web browsers, bar codes, magnetic resonance imaging, inkjet printers, computer-aided design systems, tissue engineering, and other technology-based innovations that spur economic activity and improve the quality of life for all Americans.</p>

 </div>